Umbrellaisnothere/Phase-1-Wk2-Code-Challenge/README.md

 - **Clear List**: The user can click the "Clear List" button to remove all items from the list.

--**Edit**: The user can select an item from the list using the "Edit" button and make necessary changes (usually if the user had a misstypo, or keyed in the wrongitem).
+- **Edit**: The user can select an item from the list using the "Edit" button and make necessary changes (usually if the user had a misstypo, or keyed in the wrongitem).

 ### Acknowledges